One of the reasons I started Money Manifesto was to share our personal financial journey.

 My wife graduated from college in 2011 with over $80,000 of student loan debt.
 In December 2012, we started sharing monthly debt pay off reports detailing our progress.

-At first, we shared our strategy of how we wanted to pay down the debt.
-After that, you can find a list of all of these reports on our student loan debt pay off journey page.
+You can find a list of all of these reports on our student loan debt pay off journey page.

 In total, it took us just under 3 years to pay off the student loan debt.
 Over that time, we had quite a few times where we were unsure whether we should keep paying down the student loan debt aggressively or make other financial moves.